However, we recognise that some people feel they require additional support to feel confidently during the test.

 ELA specialises in exam preparation courses for the internationally recognised IELTS (International English language testing system) exam.
 IELTS is an entry requirement to the UK Universities (undergraduate or postgraduate courses) and also Univerisities in Ireland, Australia and New Zealand.
 It is also recognised by many governments and international employers.
 IELTS is one of only two SELT exams recognised by UKVI (UK Visas & Immigration).
 When preparing your documents to apply for a Tier 4, make sure you have the IELTS for UKVI certificate.

-At ELA the IELTS Exam Preparation course is offered as Intensive 25 hour course, so our serious students can immerse themselves in the Academic English and exam skills 5 hours a day.
+At ELA the IELTS Exam Preparation course is offered as Intensive 25 hour or Immersion 30 hour course, so our serious students can immerse themselves in the Academic English and exam skills 5-6 hours a day.

 At ELA our general English syllabus is based on 'Cambridge English'.
 Most of the content you would need for PET, FCE, CAE and CPE would be covered in four to eight weeks of the 25 hour a week Intensive English course.
 Our exam preparation course is aimed at giving you extra lessons based purely on Exam strategy and practice.